 Year 7 INTENT: The Year 7 History curriculum aims to provide pupils with a secure and detailed understanding of British History from 1066-1660.
 This builds upon the knowledge pupils will have acquired at KS2 on ancient societies and the development of British history up to 1066.
 The year provides pupils with the basic historical skills that will be required throughout KS3 and KS4 and introduces them to the skills required for them to develop as historians.
 By the end of the year, pupils will have detailed knowledge of the development of the British monarchy from William the Conqueror to Charles II; the role and influence of religion on British history; and case studies of the events of 1066, the Black Death, the reign of Elizabeth I and the English Civil War.
 Moor Park History pupils in Year 7 will begin to develop an inquisitive and questioning approach to the past and know how historians use source material.
 They will be able to investigate historical topics and apply their knowledge of the past in support of their opinions.
-The impact of the Black Lives Matter movement has encouraged reflection on the role we can all play in addressing issues of racism within our society.
 History at Moor Park has prioritised teaching topics such as the slave trade, the Holocaust and Civil Rights Movements in depth, however it is important to recognise that improvements can always be made.
 With this in mind, additional opportunities have been identified to cover the history of BAME groups in an ongoing theme of 'diversity in the past' (Diversity in the past / Secondary / Historical Association (history.org.uk).
 Further work will take place across the year, with input from pupils, to consider how the Black Curriculum and other projects to include a more diverse range of topics can used to enrich the curriculum at Moor Park.